nim-works/nimskull/readme.md

 <details><summary><b>Show more</b></summary><br />

-There are more, the above have been carefully chosen based on the direction of the language; moreover, their impact is far beyond as described and the intention is to create a virtuous cycle, examples:
+There are more, the above have been carefully chosen based on the direction of the language; moreover, their impact is further beyond than described and the intention is to create a virtuous cycle.
+Examples:

 * clarifying the language specification will identify bugs and design flaws that in turn will be fixed.